 The Idea

-We are going to start a company that is as open and transparent as possible.
+We want to create a company that is as open and transparent as possible.
 In this blog we are reporting the journey starting from the idea, proceeding to the actual creation of the company and the consequences of this open philosophy.

 The principle is generally that we publish everything in the net that doesn’t have a specific reason to be kept secret.
 Should we encounter something that can not be published, we will blog about the reasons for secrecy.